swiftlang/swift-evolution/proposals/NNNN-observability.md

 ## Effect on ABI stability

 This proposal is additive and no impact is made upon existing ABI stability.
-This does have implication to the inlinability and back-porting of this feature.
-In the cases where it is determined to be performance critical to the distribution of change events the methods will be marked as inlinable.
+This does have implication to the marking of inline to functions and back-porting of this feature.
+In the cases where it is determined to be performance critical to the distribution of change events the methods will be marked as inlineable.

 Changing a type from not observable to `@Observable` has the same ABI impact as changing a property from stored to computed (which is not ABI breaking).
 Removing `@Observable` not only transitions from computed to stored properties but also removes a conformance (which is ABI breaking).